nahidhasan830/smart-import-client/README.md

 ## Getting Started

-This is the client server of the app 'Smart Import System'.Find the instructions below to run in on localhost.
+This is the client server of the app 'Smart Import System'.
+Find the instructions below to run it on localhost.

 ### Prerequisites